 - A passion for the environment, conservation and connecting people to nature

 - Good public speaking skills and a willingness to speak to large groups and other park visitors

-- Initiative and can work with minimal supervision
+- Initiative and ability to work with minimal supervision

-- A reasonable level of physical fitness and are able to work outdoors in all weather conditions
+- A reasonable level of physical fitness and be able to work outdoors in all weather conditions

 - Good communication and interpersonal skills

 - Be 18 years of age or over